 This interdisciplinary research group combines image-based computer models with novel imaging and measurement techniques to study the heart’s electrical activity.

 The Cardiac Electrophysiology Group consists of bioengineers, physiologists and cardiologists.
 We are studying the electrical activity of the heart, with particular emphasis on the mechanisms that underlie arrhythmia and fibrillation.

-- Can we use patient-specific computer modelling and new catheter-based electrical mapping approaches to treat atrial fibrillation (common in people over 60) more effectively than at present?
+- Can we use patient-specific computer modeling and new catheter-based electrical mapping approaches to treat atrial fibrillation (common in people over 60) more effectively than at present?

-- Can we generate new high resolution imaging tools and image-based modelling methods that will enable us to better identify risk of sudden death due to ventricular arrhythmia.
+- Can we generate new high-resolution imaging tools and image-based modeling methods that will enable us to better identify risk of sudden death due to ventricular arrhythmia.

 The Cardiac Electrophysiology gratefully acknowledges the support of its funding partners:

 - Health Research Council of New Zealand

 - Fondation Leducq

 - Ministry of Business Innovation & Employment Endeavour Fund